-Prior to joining adelphi, Franziska worked at ICLEI – Local Governments for Sustainability, a global city network, on the topic of resilient cities.
-Beyond that, she has worked at diverse urban research institutes in Germany and abroad, including the German Institute of Urban Affairs (Difu), the department for Urban and Regional Sociology at the Humboldt Universität zu Berlin, and at the Urban Design Research Institute in Mumbai, India.
-As a co-founder of “Spiel den Kiez", she is currently additionally working on planning games as instruments for participatory city planning.
+Before commencing her position at adelphi, Franziska Schreiber was part of the “Resilient City“ research cluster at ICLEI – Local Governments for Sustainability.
+She has also worked at different research institutions in Germany and abroad, such as the German Institute of Urban Affairs (Difu), the Department of Urban and Regional Sociology at the Humboldt University in Berlin, and the Urban Design Research Institute in Mumbai, India.
+She is a co-founder of “Spiel den Kiez”, and thus explored the use of planning simulations as instruments for participatory urban planning.

-Franziska holds a Master’s degree in Urban Studies from University College London (UCL), United Kingdom.
-Prior to that, she completed a bachelor’s degree in social sciences and geography at the Humboldt Universität zu Berlin.
-During her studies, she focused on sustainable land use planning, and on participatory urban development.
+Franziska Schreiber completed a Master in Urban Studies at University College London (UCL) in the United Kingdom and a Bachelor in Social Sciences and Geography at the Humboldt University Berlin.
+During her studies, she explored the creation of sustainable land use planning and participatory urban development.